Ekjyot-Sandhu/Ekjyot-Sandhu/README.md

 ### Greetings!
 I am a skilled Flutter & FlutterFlow developer with 2+ years of experience.
 I have a strong foundation in writing clean, optimized Dart code, following strict architectural principles to ensure scalability and maintainability.

-Beyond Flutter, I have experience writing native code for both Android and iOS, allowing me to extend app functionality when needed.
+Beyond Flutter, I have experience writing native code for iOS, allowing me to extend app functionality when needed.
 I have also integrated AI models into applications, enhancing user experiences with machine learning capabilities.

-With 1000+ downloads on the Play Store, I focus on delivering high-quality applications that perform efficiently.
+With 1000+ downloads on the App Store & Play Store, I focus on delivering high-quality applications that perform efficiently.
 My approach is humble, always open to learning, and dedicated to improving my craft.

 If you're looking to grow, then lets connect and grow together!